Climbing Mount Kilimanjaro was one of the reasons I wanted to travel to Africa in the first place.

 To sleep in, I wore a pair of fleecy pyjamas and fleecy Heat Holders socks to sleep in – I didn’t wear these to trek in and I’d only put them on once I’d washed my feet.

 I always sleep with the clothes I want to wear the next day inside my sleeping bag and my down jacket.
 This helps to keep me warm, whilst also warming up the clothes so they’re not cold when I go to put them on.

 Keeping warm is the most important thing, so follow my advice above.

 It can also be loud in camp as the porters (from your group and others) will still be pottering around camp, cleaning and preparing long after you’ve gone to bed and they’ll be up at least an hour before you.

 If you have trouble sleeping with noise, I’d suggest taking earplugs and an eye mask (especially good on summit night when you have to sleep in the afternoon).
 I also use lavender oil (just sprinkle some on your sleeping bag near your head) and I take magnesium tablets (which help promote sleep).

 I use one of my Packing Cubes as a pillow and the hood of my fleece liner goes over it which makes it nice and cosy.

 Cold temperatures can drain batteries, so I always sleep with my batteries inside my sleeping bag.
 Usually, I’d put them in the pocket of my down jacket and then stuff that inside my sleeping bag, which also helps to keep me warm.

-Whilst hiking, I kept my camera in the pocket of my down jacket and on summit night, I kept it on the inside of my jacket, close to my chest.
-Which brings me to my next point.
+Whilst hiking, I kept my camera in the pocket of my down jacket, and on summit night, I kept it on the inside of my jacket, close to my chest.
+This brings me to my next point.